titouan-dionet/gammarus-phosphorum/README.md

 3. Generate a visualization of the planned pipeline
 4. Execute all analysis steps
 5. Create output figures and data files

+### Exploring Results

+After running the pipeline, you can explore the results:
+- Generated figures are saved in `outputs/figures/`
+- Simulation data is saved in `outputs/simulation_results/`
+- Pipeline visualization is available in `outputs/pipeline/`

 ## Development